 Aspirnaut™ has evolved from the initial innovation of “WiFi” school buses to two flagship components: “beaming” of weekly STEM labs to elementary and middle schools in rural America, and summer research internships for high school and undergraduate students.

 The results exceed our expectations.
-To date, 55 high school students have completed research internships.
-Of the 37 who have now graduated from high school, 36 have or are attending college.
-Thirty-two of those in college have or are pursuing STEM-related studies.
-Over 50 undergraduates have completed internships and over half of those who have graduated from college are pursuing graduate level studies in STEM.
-Over 2,000 elementary and middle school students have participated in the beaming of STEM labs.
+To date, 100 high school students have completed research internships.
+Of the 76 who have now graduated from high school, 72 have or are attending college.
+Fifty-four of those in college have or are pursuing STEM-related studies.
+Over 80 undergraduates have completed internships and 80% of those who have graduated from college are pursuing graduate level studies in STEM or have entered the STEM workforce.
+Over 3,500 elementary and middle school students have participated in the beaming of STEM labs.

 Through the Aspirnaut™ K-20 STEM pipeline for diversity, our intent is to give back in recognition of the many friends and mentors who paved the way for us to get an education, which was the means to overcome personal challenges and acquire skills for professional careers.
 We understand the plight of rural youth, having walked a mile in their shoes.
 We understand the need for STEM proficiency as a foundation for the high-tech workforce needed in the 21st century.
 We are hopeful that our pipeline model will be replicated at other universities, bringing STEM education opportunities to the “Forgotten Student.”

 I grew up in Grapevine, Arkansas, in the 1940’s and -50’s on the Garden Seed Road, and lived without electricity for many years.
 We only had indoor plumbing my last year at home.
 My father was a logger with a 4th grade education.
 My mother, who had an 8th grade education, helped manage the farm, which consisted of cotton, vegetables, 20,000 chickens, and a few livestock.
 Both had attended the same one-room school in the community.